xoofx/atlassian.net-sdk/docs/how-to-run-the-integration-tests.md

 Integration tests run checks against a live JIRA server that has been pre-populated with test data.
 JIRA can be run using the [official Atlassian Docker images](https://hub.docker.com/r/atlassian/jira-software) which makes it easy to run the tests on both Jira v7 and v8.

-By default the tests are run against Jira 7.13.

 ## Prerequisites

 The only dependency to run the integration tests are a tiny bit of knowledge of the command line, and Docker: